-Integrated Preclinical Sciences.
-In Primary Dental Care Clinic DMD5402 D1 dental students work in teams to provide comprehensive dental care to patients ranging from the pediatric population through to geriatrics.
-College of Dental Medicine (CODM) students will be organized in Clinical Practice Teams (CPTs) based on a student to faculty ratio of six to one.
-Each CPT is managed by a Clinical Practice Team (CPT) Leader.
+Integrated Clinical Sciences.
+In Primary Dental Care Clinic DMD5401 D1 dental students work in teams to provide comprehensive dental care to patients ranging from the pediatric population through to geriatrics.
+College of Dental Medicine (CODM) students will be organized in clinical Practice Teams based on a student to faculty ratio of six to one.
+Each practice team is managed by a Clinical Faculty, Student Team Leader and a Patient Care Leader.
 Each practice team will have an assigned family of patients and the students and faculty of that team will collectively assume responsibility for providing the oral health care needed to address the patients' needs.
-Students will serve as a primary or secondary provider and will coordinate the care for each patient.
-Each Team will have a Patient Care Coordinator and Scheduler.
-Students will schedule treatment planning sessions with their CPT Leader to review and discuss patient oral health care, phasing/sequencing of treatment.
+Students will have the opportunity to provide team based care as a primary provider, secondary provider, runner, and team leader.
+Students will review treatment plans, and discuss patient oral health care during weekly team meeting and daily team huddles.

-Integrated Preclinical Sciences.
-In Primary Dental Care Clinic DMD5403 D1 dental students work in teams to provide comprehensive dental care to patients ranging from the pediatric population through to geriatrics.
-College of Dental Medicine (CODM) students will be organized in Clinical Practice Teams (CPTs) based on a student to faculty ratio of six to one.
-Each CPT is managed by a Clinical Practice Team (CPT) Leader.
+Integrated Clinical Sciences.
+In Primary Dental Care Clinic DMD5402 D1 dental students work in teams to provide comprehensive dental care to patients ranging from the pediatric population through to geriatrics.
+College of Dental Medicine (CODM) students will be organized in clinical Practice Teams based on a student to faculty ratio of six to one.
+Each practice team is managed by a Clinical Faculty, Student Team Leader and a Patient Care Leader.
 Each practice team will have an assigned family of patients and the students and faculty of that team will collectively assume responsibility for providing the oral health care needed to address the patients' needs.
-Students will serve as a primary or secondary provider and will coordinate the care for each patient.
-Each Team will have a Patient Care Coordinator and Scheduler.
-Students will schedule treatment planning sessions with their CPT Leader to review and discuss patient oral health care, phasing/sequencing of treatment.
+Students will have the opportunity to provide team based care as a primary provider, secondary provider, runner, and team leader.
+Students will review treatment plans, and discuss patient oral health care during weekly team meeting and daily team huddles.